tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 * ***CN DPC S1** - 4th, **ONE Esports Singapore Major** - 3rd, **CN DPC S2** - 2nd, **WePlay Kyiv AniMajor** - 1st*

 As is tradition with LGDs past, they started the year off *cold*.
 Granted, the CN DPC is arguably the most competitive of all the six regional leagues, but they only narrowly won a 4/5th place tiebreaker against Elephant in the CN DPC S1 to even get the privilege of attending the Singapore Major.
-They took the momentum swimmingly, though, and proceeded to bring their A-game for the rest of the year.
+Since then it's been hot, hot, hot.
+They're damn good at Dota and they're fun to watch.

 **What would success look like?** Statistically, [LGD has the highest probability of winning TI10.](https://noxville.github.io/ti10-probabilities/) Also statistically, the team with the highest probability of winning TI rarely ever does.
 RIP LGD.